Bumber64/dfhack/docs/plugins/plant.rst

 Create
 ------
 ``-c <plant_id>``, ``--create <plant_id>``
     Required.
 Creates a new plant of the specified type at ``pos`` or the cursor position.
-The target tile must be a dirt or grass floor. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
+The target tile must be a dirt or grass floor. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist (no unmodded shrub or sapling IDs have spaces.)
 A numerical ID can also be used.
 Providing an empty string with "" will print all available IDs and skip plant creation.
 ``-a <value>``, ``--age <value>``
     Set the created plant to a specific age (in ticks.) ``value`` can be a non-negative integer, or the string ``tree`` to have saplings immediately grow into trees.
 Defaults to 0 if option is unused.